-Madagascar kicks off presidential polls amid calls for boycott
+Voting ends in Madagascar presidential election boycotted by opposition

 Madagascar has been in turmoil since media reports in June revealed Rajoelina had acquired French nationality in 2014.

-Under local law, the president should have lost his Madagascan nationality, and with it, the ability to lead the country, his opponents said.
+Under local law, the president should have lost his Madagascan nationality and with it the ability to lead the country, his opponents said.

-Rajoelina has denied trying to conceal his naturalisation, saying he became French to allow his children to pursue their studies abroad and that he has not been notified of any loss of his Madagascan nationality.
+Rajoelina has denied trying to conceal his naturalisation, saying he became French to allow his children to pursue their studies abroad and he has not been notified of any loss of his Madagascan nationality.

-“The law is clear, but nobody is taking the responsibility to apply it properly,” said William Rasoanaivo, locally known as POV, an award-winning political cartoonist exiled in Mauritius.
+“The law is clear, but nobody is taking the responsibility to apply it properly,” said William Rasoanaivo, an award-winning political cartoonist known as POV, who is exiled in Mauritius.

-Rajoelina’s challengers have been further angered by a ruling allowing for an ally of the president to lead the nation temporarily after Rajoelina resigned in line with the constitution to stand for re-election.
+Rajoelina’s challengers have been further angered by a ruling allowing an ally of the president to lead the nation temporarily after Rajoelina resigned in line with the constitution to stand for re-election.

 They have also complained about electoral irregularities.

-“People have become aware of the dictatorship we live under,” said 55-year-old Malagasy resident Chrishani Andrianono, complaining that after 11 years in power, Rajoelina had achieved little.
+“People have become aware of the dictatorship we live under,” 55-year-old Malagasy resident Chrishani Andrianono said, complaining that after 11 years in power, Rajoelina had achieved little.

 “We do not see what he did for us,” he said.